junxit/us-congress-bills-115/bill.md

   - **(9)** $275,000,000 for fiscal year 2026;
   - **(10)** $250,000,000 for fiscal year 2027; and
   - **(11)** $120,000,000 for fiscal year 2028.

+## § 6.
+Spending limitation

+No additional funds are authorized to be appropriated to carry out this Act and the amendments made by this Act, and this Act and such amendments shall be carried out using amounts otherwise available for such purpose.